tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 I don’t think anyone could have seen him.
 The blurry darkness taunts my sanity as my wipers screech against the pouring rain.
 His red sweater keeps flashing through my mind.
 Did I see him?
 It doesn’t matter.
 I should just keep driving.
 Keep driving and forget about it, right?
 He was old, probably.
-He was going to die soon anyway.
+He would've died soon anyway.

 Then the thought hits me.
 What if someone saw me?
 What if they find him and trace him back to my car?
 I can’t lose everything over this.
 I slow to a stop, my pulse pounding in my ears.
 I press the button on my phone, but it’s still black.